-The KRB\CRED message contains a sequence of tickets to be sent and information needed to use the tickets, including the session key from each.
+information needed to use the tickets, including the session key from each.
 The information needed to use the tickets is encrypted under an encryption key previously exchanged or transferred alongside the KRB\CRED message.
-The message fields are: KRB-CRED ::= [APPLICATION 22] SEQUENCE { pvno[0] INTEGER, INTEGER, -- KRB\CRED msg-type[1] tickets[2] SEQUENCE OF Ticket, enc-part[3] EncryptedData -- EncKrbCredPart } EncKrbCredPart ::= [APPLICATION 29] SEQUENCE { ticket-info[0] SEQUENCE OF KrbCredInfo, nonce[1] INTEGER OPTIONAL, timestamp[2] KerberosTime OPTIONAL, usec[3] INTEGER OPTIONAL, s-address[4] HostAddress OPTIONAL, HostAddress OPTIONAL r-address[5] } KrbCredInfo SEOUENCE { ::= key[0] EncryptionKey, Realm OPTIONAL, PrincipalName OPTIONAL, TicketFlags OPTIONAL, KerberosTime OPTIONAL, KerberosTime OPTIONAL, prealm[1] pname[2] flags[3] authtime[4] starttime[5] KerberosTime OPTIONAL endtime[6] KerberosTime OPTIONAL, Realm OPTIONAL, renew-till[7] srealm[8] sname[9] PrincipalName OPTIONAL, caddr[10] HostAddresses OPTIONAL } pvno and msg-type These fields are described above in section 5.4.1. msg-type is KRB CRED. tickets These are the tickets obtained from the KDC specifically for use by the intended recipient.
-Successive tickets are paired with the corresponding KrbCredInfo sequence from the enc-part of the KRB-CRED message. enc-part This field holds an encoding of the EncKrbCredPart sequence encrypted under the session key shared between the sender and the intended recipient.
-This encrypted encoding is used for the enc-part field of the KRB-CRED message.
-See section 6 for the format of the ciphertext. nonce If practical, an application may require the inclusion of a nonce generated by the recipient of the message.
-If the same value is included as the nonce in the message, it provides evidence that the message is fresh and has not been replayed by an attacker.
-A nonce must never be re-used; it should be generated randomly by the recipient of the message and provided to the sender of the message in an application specific manner. timestamp and usec These fields specify the time that the KRB-CRED message was generated.
-The time is used to provide assurance that the message is fresh. s-address and r-address These fields are described above in section 5.6.1.
-They are used optionally to provide additional assurance of the integrity of the KRB-CRED message.
+The

+'''

+message fields are:

+KRB-CRED

+::= [APPLICATION 22] SEQUENCE {

+pvno[0]

+INTEGER,

+msg-type[1]

+INTEGER, -- KRB_CRED

+SEQUENCE OF Ticket,

+tickets[2]

+enc-part[3]

+EncryptedData -- EncKrbCredPart

+}

+EncKrbCredPart ::= [APPLICATION 29] SEQUENCE {

+ticket-info[0] SEQUENCE (F KrbCredInfo,

+nonce[1] INTEGER OPTIONAL,

+timestamp[2] KerberosTime OPTIONAL,

+timestamp[2]

+usec[3]

+INTEGER OPTIONAL,

+s-address[4]

+HostAddress OPTIONAL,

+HostAddress OPTIONAL

+r-address[5]

+}

+KrbCredInfo

+SEOUENCE {

+::=

+key[0]

+EncryptionKey,

+Realm OPTIONAL,

+PrincipalName OPTIONAL,

+TicketFlags OPTIONAL,

+KerberosTime OPTIONAL,

+prealm[1]

+pname[2]

+flags[3]

+authtime[4]

+KerberosTime OFTIONAL,

+starttime[5]

+KerberosTime OPTIONAL

+endtime[6]

+KerberosTime OPTIONAL,

+Realm OPTIONAL,

+renew-till[7]

+srealm[8]

+sname[9]

+PrincipalName OPTIONAL,

+caddr[10]

+HostAddresses OPTIONAL

+}

+pvno and msg-type

+These fields are described above in section 5.4.1. msg-type is

+KRB CRED.

+tickets

+These are the tickets obtained from the KDC specifically for use by the

+intended recipient.
+Successive tickets are paired with the

+corresponding KrbCredInfo sequence from the enc-part of the KRB-CRED

+message.

+enc-part

+This field holds an encoding of the EncKrbCredPart sequence encrypted

+under the session key shared between the sender and the intended

+recipient.
+This encrypted encoding is used for the enc-part field of

+the KRB-CRED message.
+See section 6 for the format of the ciphertext.

+nonce

+If practical, an application may require the inclusion of a nonce

+generated by the recipient of the message.
+If the same value is

+included as the nonce in the message, it provides evidence that the

+message is fresh and has not been replayed by an attacker.
+A nonce must

+never be re-used; it should be generated randomly by the recipient of

+the message and provided to the sender of the message in an application

+specific manner.

+timestamp and usec

+These fields specify the time that the KRB-CRED message was generated.

+The time is used to provide assurance that the message is fresh.

+s-address and r-address

+These fields are described above in section 5.6.1.
+They are used

+optionally to provide additional assurance of the integrity of the

+KRB-CRED message.

+'''